 Since the Hessian is assembled by considering the contributions of each interior edge, the matrix has to be updated after each subdivision or coarsening step.
 This update is performed locally to save computation time.
-Only the contributions of interior edges with a changed adjacent triangle are adapted.
+Only the contributions of interior edges with changed adjacent triangles are adapted.